-There may be a mandatory meeting with your RA about closing requirements.
+There will be mandatory meetings with RAs about closing requirements.
 You will also receive information about the dates of hall re-openings.
-All residents must check out either by 5:00 p.m. on the last day of finals or by 24 hours after their last final examination, whichever is first.
+All residents must check out 24 hours after their last final examination or by 12:00 pm on December 21, whichever is first.

 Moving Out FAQs

 After signing up for a checkout appointment with your RA, you should ensure that all of your belongings have been removed from your room.
 Your room should be clean and all trash should be disposed of properly.

 Once your room is clean, you should turn your keys over to your RA in the form of an express check out form available from your RA or in person with your RA.
 If you choose to check out in person, please follow the instructions posted in your hall.

 You have then been officially checked out of the residence hall.